 - Emails per day - The number of email messages sent by this action every day.

 - Click Save.
-You have now created a simple abandoned cart automation.
+You have now created the Abandoned cart automation.
 You can go back and add more steps or do things differently if you want to.
 For instance, you can choose to send a discount as a thank you to the people who purchased a product by adding an action under the Yes side of your condition.

 - To activate the automation, in the My Automation Workflows list, set the toggle switch to Active.